ConsultingMD/blog/source/_posts/2015-08-13-tame-your-scripts-with-bundler.markdown

 ### Bundler to the rescue

-That's the kind of problem that [Bundler](http://bundler.io/) was built to solve.
+That's the kind of problem that RubyGems and [Bundler](http://bundler.io/) were built to solve.
 If you write Rails applications, you're probably familiar with the most common use case for Bundler: a project will include a `Gemfile` where gem dependencies are laid out, and Bundler provides commands that make it easy to install and maintain them.
-Fortunately, Bundler is also versatile enough to maintain your scripts' dependencies by packaging them as gems.
+Fortunately, it's also versatile enough to help maintain your scripts' dependencies by packaging them as gems.
 The built-in generator makes the process easy.

 What follows is a quick & dirty guide to turning a standalone script into a gem.
+There's a lot more to gems than I'll cover here, but if you just want a way to get a script's dependencies under control, this gets the job done.

 # An example

-Here's a script I wrote that uses the Tracker API to list the ten biggest feature stories by estimated number of points.
+Here's a script I wrote that uses the Tracker API to list the ten biggest stories in a project.

 ```ruby
 #!/usr/bin/env ruby